01249 783027

 What sort of patients or conditions can be helped with cranial osteopathy?

 This approach to osteopathy is a way of viewing the body rather than a type of technique and it can be used on every patient – we treat people not conditions.
 Cranial osteopathy is widely known for the treatment of babies but is equally effective for children, adults and the elderly.
-In any osteopathic treatment, the whole body is involved and improvements are often noted in different areas and different systems rather than in just the symptomatic one.
+However people often consult Osteopaths when they have headaches or for migraine prevention.

 What does cranial treatment feel like?